Kayoshu/MadmapperMaterial-ABMixer/README.md

 # MadmapperMaterial-ABMixer

-Material for MadMapper which acts as a clasic AB mixer
+Material for MadMapper which acts as a classic AB mixer

 Based on "Cross Zoom Transition" 2D FX from public Library, I've found it more suited to my usage as a material Nothing changed on the automation and audio reactive part, it's the same as original 2D FX

 Added some others transitions, mostly for test purposes

+Repositery will not be updated.
+Use it as a base for your own needs

 # Usage